Child Custody Considerations for Members of the Military

 Individual state laws related to military child custody

-Through the USA4 Military Families Initiative, the Department of Defense partners with states to educate policymakers, not-for-profit associations, concerned business interests and others about the needs of military members and their families.
-One issue currently addressed by the initiative ensures deployment separation does not determine child custody decisions.
+Through the Defense-State Liaison Office, the Department of Defense partners with states to educate policymakers and others about the needs of military members and their families.
+One issue DSLO successfully addressed ensures separations caused by military duty do not determine child custody decisions.

 Installation legal assistance offices